dewanee-es/tipi/tipi/content/config.md

         "title": "",  // Page/Post title
         "url": "",    // Content filename (with extension).
 If omitted, use title and default extension to build the filename.
 See Pages documentation.
         "tag": "",    // Page/Post tag(s)
         "img": "",    // Page/Post image relative to index.html.
-By default takes image with similar filename to content file and .jpg extension
+See "defaultImg" option to use content filename and custom extension for default images.
         "thumb": "",  // Page/Post thumbnail image.
 By default is the same as "img" "disqusEnable": false,  // Active Disqus page/post comments "disqusIdentifier": "", // Disqus identifier